MRoghair/EEOB-546-RoghairStroud/UNIX_Assignment_RoghairStroud/README_UNIX_RoghairStroud.md

 * I first extracted the header of `fang_et_al_genotypes.txt` and created the new `maize_genotypes.txt` file.
 I then extracted lines containing the pattern ZMMIL using grep and sent the output there.
 I repeated this with ZMMLR and ZMMMR, appending the new information to the end of the existing file.
 I used `wc -l` at the end to ensure I had the correct 1573 lines of data I anticipated having, plus one for the header.
 * I transposed the data using the `transpose.awk` script
 * I sorted the data by the SNP_ID column in preparation for the join with the SNP position file
+* I joined the sorted SNP position file to the sorted maize genotype file by the first column (`SNP_ID`) of each.
+* I then used an `awk` command I found online to change the delimiter from spaces to tabs